vickymmcd/AmazonSoftDesWarriors/docs/userinstructions.md

 pandas
 statsmodels.api

+## Install instructions
-Before going to the websit, please ensure that you have these python packages installed. pip install instructions are as follows:
+Before going to the website, please ensure that you have these python packages installed. pip install instructions are as follows:

-NumPy can be installed in the scipy stack: `pip install --user numpy scipy matplotlib ipython jupyter pandas sympy nose`
+NumPy can be installed in the scipy stack: `pip install --user numpy`

 To install Bokeh: `pip install bokeh`

+To install Pandas: `pip install pandas`

+To install statsmodel.api: `pip install -U statsmodels`